-This page is based on information from Uishin Cho (Xavier), Glenn and Hertzog.
+This page is based on information from Yishin Cho (Xavier), ufm, Glenn and Hertzog.

 Hoola (or Hulla) is a Korean rummy game related to, and probably based on the Japanese game Seven Bridge.

-The game is normally played by from 2 to 5 people.
-There is a variation for 6 or 7 players, in which case one or two of them have to drop out for each deal.
-Deal and play are clockwise.
+The game is normally played by from 2 to 5 people, but it is possible for 6 or 7 players, in which case one or two of them have to drop out for each deal.
+Deal and play are anticlockwise.

 As in all rummy games the objective is to form melds - combinations of cards from a player's hand which are laid face up on the table.
-These may be sets of equal cards, or sequences of consecutive cards in a suit.
-Sets and sequences must consist of at least three cards unless they contain a seven.
+These may be sets of equal cards or sequences of consecutive cards in a suit.
+Sequences can 'turn the corner', counting an Ace as next to both the King and the Two.

 Any player may deal first.
 Subsequently the winner of each game deals the next.

 Seven cards are dealt to each player, one at a time.
-One card is placed face up on the table to begin the discard piles, and the stock of undealt cards is placed face down beside it to form a drawing stock.
+The next card is placed face up on the table to begin the discard pile, and the remaining undealt cards are stacked face down beside it to form a drawing stock.

-The dealer begins, and the turn to play normally passes clockwise.
+The dealer begins, and the turn to play passes anticlockwise.